kevinyokutran/autopy/README.markdown

 ### Controlling the Mouse

 AutoPy includes a number of functions for controlling the mouse.
 For a full list, consult the [API Reference](http://www.autopy.org/documentation/api-reference/mouse.html).
-This short tutorial, however, only gives you a taste of two: `autopy.mouse.move()` and `autopy.mouse.smooth_move()`.
+The following short tutorial gives you a taste of two: `autopy.mouse.move()` and `autopy.mouse.smooth_move()`.
 These functions do exactly what they seem; for instance, to immediately "teleport" the mouse to the top left corner of the screen:

 	>>> import autopy
 	>>> autopy.mouse.move(1, 1)